mw9k/magnum/README.md

 Hoping to think of an alternative, more efficient method.

 ## Current Algorithm Lacks Discernment...
-Essentially it works by finding the best rated opponent that each user defeated, then following that chain upwards until it finds someone in a hard-coded tree containing the
+Essentially it works by finding the (approximately) best rated opponent that each user defeated, then following that chain upwards until it finds someone in a hard-coded tree containing the